 De minimis.
 A level of emissions from a single source that is excluded from reporting.
 A predefined negative bias in estimates (i.e., an underestimate).
-Such a threshold is not compatible with the completeness principle of the Corporate Standard.
+Such a threshold is not compatible with the completeness principle of the Public Sector Protocol.

 Direct GHG emissions.
-Emissions from sources that are owned or controlled by the reporting company.
+Emissions from sources that are owned or controlled by the reporting organization.